Best Practices

 Callback API Specific

-In this section, “operations” here are defined as StartRead
+In this section, “operations” here are defined as StartRead, StartWrite (and

 not relevant to the discussion.